 - The intake of caffeine could have both positive and negative effects on athletes.
 It acts as a natural stimulant most commonly found in tea, coffee, and cacao plants.

-- These positive and negative effects of caffeine could very well be extreme depending on behavioral factors, body state, when, and how much quantity you consume.
+- These positive and negative effects of caffeine could be extreme depending on behavioral factors, body state, when, and the quantity you consume.

-- It acts as a central nervous system stimulant, which can cause a noticeable impact on alertness when it reaches the brain.
-Staying alert while performing could be one of the benefits of caffeine for athletes especially.
+- It acts as a central nervous system stimulant, causing a noticeable impact on alertness when it reaches the brain.
+Staying alert while performing could be one of the benefits of caffeine for athletes, especially.

 - Studies show that the consumption of caffeine could help improve and boost human memory.